Welcome to today's edition of the Rush 24-7 podcast.

 We need this.

-It's the country club Republicans and the blue bloods trying to take back the party from the conservatives.
+It's the country club Republicans and the Blue Bloods trying to take back the party from the conservatives.

-Uh compassionate conservatism versus uh uh conservatism, Ford versus Reagan, Goldwater versus Rockefeller.
+Ford versus Reagan, Goldwater versus Rockefeller.

-I mean, this is um it this is where we are.
+I mean, this is where we are.

 I make no bones about it.